IBM-Bluemix-Docs/va/va_index.md

 # Managing image security with Vulnerability Advisor
 {: #va_index}

-Vulnerability Advisor checks the security status of container images before deployment.
+Vulnerability Advisor checks the security status of container images that are provided by IBM, third parties, or added by your organization before deployment.
 {:shortdesc}

+When you add an image to the registry, the image is automatically scanned by Vulnerability Advisor to detect security issues and potential vulnerabilities.
+Containers that are deployed from vulnerable images might be attacked and compromised.
+Images are scanned only if they are based on an operating system that is supported by Vulnerability Advisor.

+If security issues are found, instructions are provided to help fix the reported vulnerability.

 ## About Vulnerability Advisor
 {: #about}